Support the Legacy of Adi Da Samraj

 Gift Acceptance Guidelines for the Adidam Holy Samrajya USA

-Links to Gift Acceptance Guidelines for the Adidam Holy Domains, for the Adi Da Foundation, for the Adidam Holy Institution, and for the “Bright”-House Adidam.
+Links to Gift Acceptance Guidelines for the Adidam Holy Domains, for the Adi Da Foundation, and for the Adidam Holy Institution.

 PURPOSE OF THE GUIDELINES

-The Board of Directors and the staff of the ASA solicit current and deferred gifts from individuals, corporations, and foundations to ensure that the ASA will fulfill its purposes and secure its ongoing operations and future growth.
-These Guidelines are designed to provide guidance and to advise donors about what kinds of gifts the ASA will accept and what kinds of gifts may expose the ASA to liabilities or carry overly burdensome restrictions.
+The Board of Directors and the staff of Samrajya USA solicit current and deferred gifts from individuals, corporations, and foundations to ensure that Samrajya USA will fulfill its purposes and secure its ongoing operations and future growth.
+These Guidelines are designed to provide guidance and to advise donors about what kinds of gifts Samrajya USA will accept and what kinds of gifts may expose Samrajya USA to liabilities or carry overly burdensome restrictions.

 CONDUCT TOWARDS DONORS

-The ASA encourages gifts through the generosity of donors to further its work as well as to meet the needs of donors.
-The ASA strives to provide appropriate information to donors and their advisors, to meet the needs of donors without pressure or undue influence, and to maintain the highest ethical standards in all transactions.
+Samrajya USA encourages gifts through the generosity of donors to further its work as well as to meet the needs of donors.
+Samrajya USA strives to provide appropriate information to donors and their advisors, to meet the needs of donors without pressure or undue influence, and to maintain the highest ethical standards in all transactions.

 RESTRICTIONS ON GIFTS

-The ASA will accept unrestricted gifts and gifts for particular purposes if such gifts are not inconsistent with the ASA’s stated purposes and priorities.
-The ASA will not accept gifts that it determines are too restrictive in purpose.
-Gifts that are too restrictive are gifts that are too difficult for the ASA to administer and gifts that would be inconsistent with the ASA’s purposes.
-The Board of Directors of the ASA will make the final determination whether to accept or refuse a gift.
+Samrajya USA will accept unrestricted gifts and gifts for particular purposes if such gifts are not inconsistent with Samrajya USA’s stated purposes and priorities.
+Samrajya USA will not accept gifts that it determines are too restrictive in purpose.
+Gifts that are too restrictive are gifts that are too difficult for Samrajya USA to administer and gifts that would be inconsistent with Samrajya USA’s purposes.
+The Board of Directors of Samrajya USA will make the final determination whether to accept or refuse a gift.

 TYPES OF ASSETS ACCEPTED